Curriculum

 During the Comprehensive Examination, students participate in a written test at the end of the First Year Studies online core curriculum as one measure to assess their retention and ability to synchronize course concepts to date.
 Students have a two-week study period augmented by Course Director overview sessions to review the first-year material.
 In the following seven days, students respond to select questions through which they will demonstrate their synthesis and integration of theories and concepts of the First-Year curriculum.

-First Resident Course: Strategic Leadership in a Global Environment (3 Credit Hours)
+First Resident Course (3 Credit Hours)

 Second Year Studies

-China Integrated Course (1 credit hours)
+China Integrated Course (1 credit hour)

 This is a foundational second year core course and Part 1 of a 2-part focus on China and the Peoples Liberation Army (PLA) that culminates with a wargame during the Second Resident Course.
 Furthermore, the course lays the groundwork for subsequent studies in Defense Management and Military Strategy and Campaigning.
 The course offers an in-depth exploration of the People's Republic of China (PRC), examining how its history, culture, future vision, and policy preferences shape the strategic environment.
 It delves into the PRC's approach to internal, regional, and international issues, and how it leverages its national power to compete globally, particularly with the United States.
 Additionally, the course covers the modernization of the People's Liberation Army (PLA) to support PRC national interests.